Critical Care Nurse Resume Example

 For specialty roles, I include outcomes-like supporting 100+ cardiac cases yearly or reducing neuro ICU complications by 12%.
 Stats like these give recruiters proof of impact.

-Don’t forget to mention teamwork with specialists, advanced procedures, or using tech like ECMO.
+Don’t forget to mention teamwork with specialists, advanced procedures, or using tech like ECMO—skills you can reinforce in a cover letter.
 This helps your resume stand out from general ICU applicants and leads into advanced practice roles.

 If you're aiming for charge nurse, ICU manager, or CNS positions, your resume needs to show leadership, program development, and advanced clinical skills.